Moscow. Last year, the three nations

 Thus, its engines for combat aircraft are still

 below their Western and Russian counterparts in

 its industry.
-Chinas airlift force is
+Chinas airlift force is also

-development of the navy in China is impeded not only by its rather backward industry
+The development of the navy in China is impeded

-distinct from the majority of industrially advanced countries, Chinas fleet
+As distinct from the majority of industrially

-fleet to coastal missions.
+Chinese fleet to coastal missions.

 The Chinese Navy primarily operates in territorial

 waters and a 200 mile-long economic zone.
 For

 number of multi-purpose nuclear-powered submarines

 and shore-based Xian H-6 (Tu-16 licensed copy)

 But this situation is changing, and the PLAs

 navy is expected to receive its first aircraft-carriers

 in the coming decade.

 Escorted by an adequate number of frigates or

 destroyers, they will be able to operate in far-away

 strategy is largely based on the nuclear deterrent.

-At present, it is equipping
+At present, it is equipping its nuclear forces

-of 11,000 km.
-It is also introducing into its fleet nuclear-powered missile carriers
+into its fleet nuclear-powered missile carriers

 of the 094 type, which are harder to detect than

 with JL-2 missiles capable of hitting targets